Specialisms

 Ecological Clerk of Works (ECoW)

-Daniel has invaluable construction site experience and has worked both full-time as an Ecological Clerk of Works (ECoW) and/or as a 'specialist-on-request' providing advice on protected species to clients and contractors while onsite at infrastructure projects, across all project phases (from feasibility, constraints and options selection, through design, evaluation and statutory process, to construction and implementation), for over seven years.
+Daniel has invaluable construction site experience and has worked both full-time as an Ecological Clerk of Works (ECoW) and/or as a 'specialist-on-request' providing advice on protected species to clients and contractors while onsite at infrastructure projects, across all project phases (from feasibility, constraints and options selection, through design, evaluation and statutory process, to construction and implementation), for over nine years.

 Through which, he has developed an in-depth knowledge and understanding of the intricacies, complexities and multidisciplinary nature of designing, assessing and mitigating the impacts of infrastructure projects on biodiversity.

 Daniel is a Full member of The Association of Environmental Clerk of Works (AEnvCoW) in Ireland.
+He is currently undergoing modular training for CIEEM's Accreditation for Ecological Clerks of Works.

 Order our services